sDessens/churchill-challange/README.md

 | 7 | 6670350 (actually 6668302) | 152.62 MiB |

 Mipmap level 0 stores the 3050 points with the lowest rank.
 Mipmap level 1 contains the 9150 points with the lowest rank which where not already included in level 0, and so on.
 We store each mipmap level twice, once sorted by the X dimension, once sorted by the Y dimension.
-We use the same AOS technique as before.
+We use the same SOA technique as before.

 ```c++
 struct x_mipmap {